genieacs/genieacs/README.md

 ## Support

-Documentation is work in progress.
-Contact <support@genieacs.com> for any inquiry about installation, configuration, or using the API.
+The [Users mailing list](http://lists.genieacs.com) is a good place to get guidance and help from the community.
+Head on over and join the conversation!
+In addition, the [wiki](https://github.com/zaidka/genieacs/wiki) provides useful documentation and tips from GenieACS users.

 You may submit bug reports or feature requests [here](https://github.com/zaidka/genieacs/issues).
+For device interoperability issues, please consult the mailing list first — it's likely that a workaround already exists.

-For commercial support options, please visit [genieacs.com](http://genieacs.com).
+For commercial support options and professional services, please visit [genieacs.com](https://genieacs.com).

 ## Contributing

 Contributions are welcome.
 Fork this repo and open a pull request and wait for feedback.
 You can also contribute by enhancing the documentation in the [wiki section](https://github.com/zaidka/genieacs/wiki).